Skip to main content

 retryDelay: 1000

-Before: the connection was defined manually in a Java class, as shown below:
+The connection was defined manually in a Java class:

 @Log4j2